 var day=new Date(); day.setDate(day.getDate()+5);

 The default constructor of Date will create a Date object representing the current time.
 And I want to set the day to 5 days after today.
-The problem is if today is the near the end of current month, will it rewind to the end of the current month, or correctly proceed to the next month?
+The problem is if today is the near the end of current month, will it rewind to the beginning of the current month, or correctly proceed to the next month?
 Note that the getDate() function always returns a number between 1-31.
 But the setDate() function allows a value beyond that range, and can deal with it correctly,i.e., adjust the month/year to proper value.
 So if today is near the end of a month or a year, the day will be set to a date of next month or next year.